-You can set up your child’s account to require adult approval for the things your child wants to buy in the Microsoft Store—except for what they get with gift cards or money in their Microsoft account.
-Here's how to require adult approval for things your child wants to buy in Microsoft Store online:
+You can set up a family member's account to require adult approval for the things they want to buy in the Microsoft Store—except for what they get with gift cards or money in their Microsoft account.
+Only family organizer's will be able to give approval.
+Here's how to set it up:

-- Sign in to family.microsoft.com with an adult's Microsoft account.
+- Sign in to family.microsoft.com with an organizer's Microsoft account.

-- Find your child's name and select Spending.
+- Find the family member's name and select Spending.

-- Under Ask a parent, switch Needs adult approval to buy things to On.
+- Under Ask a parent, switch Needs organizer approval to buy things to On.

-- If you want to approve or deny their purchasing requests through email or on family.microsoft.com, switch Email me when my child gets stuff to On.
+- If you want to approve or deny their purchasing requests through email or on family.microsoft.com, switch Email me when they get stuff to On.

-- Note: If you want to see your child’s purchase history, go to the Purchase history section.
+- Note: If you want to see your family member's past purchases, go to the Purchase history section.
 If you were charged for an unauthorized purchase, you may be able to request a refund.

 If you want to set up adult approval on the Xbox One, here's how: